conduktor/conduktor-docs/docs/platform/navigation/self-serve/index.md

 ````

-### Resource labels & annotations
+### Resource Labels & Annotations

 All resources that can be created using the Conduktor CLI can store internal metadata in the form of labels and annotations.
 Labels and Annotations are to be used in the same manner as stated in [Kubernetes Concept documentation](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/).

 You can use either labels or annotations to attach metadata to resources.
 Labels can be used to select resources and to find collections of resources that satisfy certain conditions.
 In contrast, annotations are not used to identify and select resources.

 **Labels** will help you filter and sort your resources in Console UI / CLI.